 In Qld the marriage certificate I give you on the day of your ceremony is called the "ceremonial marriage certificate" and it is not the official marriage certificate.
 You will need to apply for an official "standard marriage certificate" after the wedding to enable you to legally change your name and if you ever need to officially "prove" your relationship status.

-Click for information regarding how to get your official marriage certificate after the ceremony which is required to change your name (QLD).
+Click for information regarding how to get your official marriage certificate after the ceremony which is required to prove you are married.

-Click for information regarding getting an official marriage certificate after the wedding ceremony so that you can change your name (NSW).
+Click for information regarding getting an official marriage certificate after the wedding ceremony as proof of marriage (NSW).

 If you have any further questions or like to find out more about how I can help you to have your dream wedding, please do not hesitate to contact me for an obligation free chat.